 The Housing Needs Assessment included a significant amount of community and stakeholder engagement.
-Additional focused engagement was completed for the Housing Strategy aimed at identifying barriers to addressing community housing gaps and potential action items.
+1 Additional focused engagement was completed for the Housing Strategy aimed at identifying barriers to addressing community housing gaps and potential action items.
 This process occurred at the same time as the OCP update and engagement for the two projects was coordinated to avoid over-engagement.
-A full summary of engagement activities, participation and findings facilitated as part of the development of the Housing Strategy is available in the City of West Kelowna Housing Strategy What We Heard Report.
 Engagement activities included: